hayes/pothos/packages/plugin-prisma/README.md

 import SchemaBuilder from '@pothos/core';
 import { PrismaClient } from '@prisma/client';
 import PrismaPlugin from '@pothos/plugin-prisma';
-// This is the default location for the generator, but this can be customized as described above
+// This is the default location for the generator, but this can be
+// customized as described above.
-// Using a type only import will help avoid issues with undeclared exports in esm mode import type PrismaTypes from '@pothos/plugin-prisma/generated';
+// Using a type only import will help avoid issues with undeclared
+// exports in esm mode
+import type PrismaTypes from '@pothos/plugin-prisma/generated';

 const prisma = new PrismaClient({});